djalbat/necessary/README.md

 }
 ```

-In the abscence of being passed an environment name, it will parse and return the first element of the `enviromnents` array.
+In the absence of being passed an environment name, it will parse and return the first element of the `enviromnents` array.
 It will not try to assign the `name` property of the chosen environment to itself, by the way, because functions already have a `name` property.
 It can be instructed to a chose a specific environment thus:

 ```js
 rc('production'); // Provides the 'production' environment